 - Chicken Breast.
 Or chicken thighs, optional.
 You can use other proteins to your preference, or skip it for a vegetarian version.

 How to Make Rasta Pasta - the Recipe Method

-Add the coconut milk and simmer for 5 minutes to thicken up.
+Add the Liquids.
+Add the chicken stock, coconut milk, and reserved chicken.
+Simmer for 5 minutes to thicken up.
 If it get too thick, swirl in a few tablespoons of water or chicken stock, or use a bit of reserved pasta water.

 Stir in the Parmesan cheese and remove from heat for delicious creamy pasta.

 While the Rasta Pasta is simmering, cook the penne noodles in a large pot according to the package instructions to al dente.

 Drain and toss with the sauce.
 It is so rich and creamy at this point.
 Already delicious and full of flavor.